fraga/primecycle/README.md

-# Diferences between n and totient , generate a serie with different primes longitudes , 3 , 5, 7, 11 ..
+Diferences between n and totient , generate a serie with different primes longitudes , 3 , 5, 7, 11 .. who are realted with the cycle of the numbers what contains.

-# Haskell Code

 `````